maxpoletaev/django-micro/README.rst

     $ gunicorn example.app --bind localhost:8000
     $ uwsgi --module example.app --http localhost:8000

-This behaviour is provided by the single string: ``application = run()`` which actually just a shortcut to the following code.
+This behaviour is provided by the single string: ``application = run()`` which actually just a shortcut for the following code.

 .. code-block:: python